Amazon to buy MGM, studio behind James Bond and 'Shark Tank' - WTMJ

 Amazon is paying $8.45 billion for MGM, making it the company’s second-largest acquisition after it bought grocer Whole Foods for nearly $14 billion in 2017.

-The deal is the latest in the media industry that’s aimed at boosting streaming services to compete against Netflix and Disney+.
-AT&T and Discovery announced on May 17 that they would combine media companies, creating a powerhouse that includes HGTV, CNN, Food Network and HBO.

-Amazon doesn’t say how many people watch its Prime Video service.
-But more than 200 million have access to it because they’re signed up for its Prime membership, which gives them faster shipping and other perks.
-Besides Prime Video, Amazon also has a free streaming service called IMDb TV, where Amazon makes money by playing ads during movies and shows.
+Amazon doesn’t say how many people watch its Prime Video streaming service, but more than 200 million people have access to it because they pay for Prime membership, which gives them faster shipping and other perks.

-Buying MGM would give Amazon access to more films, shows and famous characters, including Rocky, RoboCop and Pink Panther.
-Amazon will also get a cable channel: Epix, which MGM owns.

-Known for its roaring lion logo, MGM is one of the oldest Hollywood studios, founded in 1924 when films were silent.
-It has a long list of classics in its library, including “Singin’ in the Rain.”
-More recent productions include reality TV staples “Shark Tank” and “The Real Housewives of Beverly Hills,” as well as the upcoming James Bond movie “No Time to Die” and an Aretha Franklin biopic called “Respect.”
+Amazon said Wednesday that it would use MGM’s vast library, which includes famous characters such as Rocky, RoboCop and Pink Panther, to create new movies and shows.

+Sucharita Kodali, an eCommerce analyst at Forrester Research Inc., said streaming companies need to have shows people can’t watch elsewhere in order to standout and be competitive.

+For much of the past decade, MGM juggled bankruptcy and a revolving door of owners while its new releases dwindled.
+Long up for sale, MGM’s desirability was lessened, not just because of its partially auctioned-off library, but because its prized property — James Bond — isn’t owned outright.
+MGM splits ownership of it with Barbara Broccoli and Michael G. Wilson, who have ultimate control over the franchise.
+The release of the latest James Bond entry, “No Time to Die,” has been on hold through the pandemic, with a fall release now planned.

+Its other upcoming movies include Paul Thomas Anderson’s next film, “Soggy Bottom,” starring Bradley Cooper; Ridley Scott’s “House of Gucci,” with Lady Gaga and Adam Driver; and the upcoming Aretha Franklin biopic “Respect,” with Jennifer Hudson.
+Its library still includes more than 4,000 movies, including “Silence of the Lambs” and “Thelma & Louise,” and 17,000 TV shows, such as reality TV staples “Shark Tank” and “The Real Housewives of Beverly Hills.”
+Amazon will also get cable channel Epix out of the deal.

-Amazon already has its own studio but has had mixed results.
+Amazon already has its own studio, but has had mixed results.
 Two of its shows, “The Marvelous Mrs. Maisel” and “Fleabag,” won best comedy series Emmys.
-But many of its films have failed to click with audiences at the box office.
+Although it has won several Oscars, including most recently for “Sound of Metal,” many of its films have failed to click with audiences at the box office.
 Recently, Amazon has been spending on sports and splashy shows.
 It will stream “Thursday Night Football” next year and is producing a “Lord of the Rings” show, which reportedly cost $450 million for its first season alone.

-The deal, which is subject to customary approvals, will make Amazon, already one of the most powerful and valuable companies in the world, even bigger.
-Regulators around the world are scrutinizing Amazon’s business practices, specifically the way it looks at information from businesses that sell goods on its site and uses it to create its own Amazon-branded products.

 A report by the House Judiciary Committee in October called for a possible breakup of Amazon and others, making it harder for them to buy other businesses and imposing new rules to safeguard competition.